 Greenhouse Gas Inventory

 The purpose of Colorado’s Greenhouse Gas Inventory Report is to provide the most complete, accurate, precise, consistent, and comparable picture of emissions.
-The report covers emissions activities within the state and spans all the years of concern.
+The report covers emissions activities within the state back to 2005.

 The science of climate change is rich in scope and complexity — and continues improving.
 Colorado uses the best available data and evaluation methods each time updates the Greenhouse Gas Inventory Report.
 Numbers and trends may change from one inventory report to the next.
 This is a normal part of how science works and helps ensure information is becoming more accurate over time.